Welcome to my weekly blog comedy series – The Writing Group.

 Suzy, the thriller writer, walked up to the table and slumped down into her chair.
 She had returned to the Writing Club after a month away.

-‘Welcome back Suzy!’ cried Matt.
+“Welcome back Suzy!”
+Matt beamed.
 It was always great to see a member return.

 Sadly the newcomer Rick had not returned and had not replied to any of Matt’s emails.

-‘Yes I’m back’ said Suzy, her flat tone and loud exhale prompted all writers to turn their heads in her direction.
+“Yes I’m back.”
+Suzy’s flat tone and loud exhale prompted all the writers to turn their heads in her direction.

-‘I have been rejected by six agents’ said Suzy quietly whilst staring into her black coffee.
+“I have been rejected by six agents.”
+Suzy looked gloomily into her black coffee.

 ‘I am sorry to hear that’ said Stacey, the apocalyptic horror writer pinning up her long blonde hair.
 She failed to notice Matt staring longingly at her.

 “I have never been rejected by anyone in my life.”
 Suzy shook her long black hair in dismay.
 Everyone watched her pretty round face crumple and her bright blue eyes glisten with tears.